kschlegel/OAK-HumanPoseEstimation/README.md

 		}
 	}
 ```
 Parameter values here have to be specified as integer values to be tuneable by sliders in an OPenCV window.
 The value will be within the range 0 to `max_val` and the slider value, divided by `divider` will be available in the class as `self._parameter_name`.
 Unless specified as command line option the value defaults to `default`.
 E.g. above would create a slider ranging from 0 to 20, defaulting to 10 and in the EstimatorClass the value `self._parameter_name` would be available, it would be in the range 0 to 1, with a step size of 0.05 and a default of 0.5.
+You won't need to transform the integer value yourself, if you are looking to define a percentage with a stepsize of 1% define an option with max_val=100 and divider=100 and the variable in your class will automatically be mapped into the range 0 to 1 by dividing the integer value by the divider.\
+Note that every decoder by default has a parameter 'detection_threshold' ranging from 0 to 100 with a divider of a 100 (i.e. a percentage value with a stepsize of 1%, which can be accessed in the class as self._detection_threshold, where the value will be between 0 and 1).

 5. In the class constructor define the shape of the outputs of your model, e.g. OpenPose heatmaps are one eigth of the size of the input image.
 ```